BanksBond/my_bmi_calculator/README.md

 ## General Info

-It is a cross-platform application made on Flutter which will run on both iOS and Android devices.
+It is a cross-platform application made with Flutter which will run on both iOS and Android devices.
 It takes user's Gender, Height, Weight and Age to calculate the Body-Mass Index of the user with some suggestions.

 ## What I've created